 Call your healthcare provider right away if any of these occur:

-Back or abdominal pain that gets worse
+Back or belly pain that gets worse

 Increasing amount of blood color in the urine